Page Last Updated May 7, 2026.

 Additional Information and References

-- Willis, Lyrae (2023).
+- Willis, Lyrae (Unpublished).
 Plant Families of North America.
-Not yet published.
 This is where all of the family descriptions come from.
-Below should be most of my references for this.
+Below should be most of my references for this, as well as my own personal observations.

 - Canadensys: Acadia University, Université de Montréal Biodiversity Centre, University of Toronto Mississauga, University of British Columbia. http://data.canadensys.net/explorer (accessed 2020 – current)